cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 {% include toc title="Table of Contents" %}

 ### Unlaunch freezes at `MISMATCH IN FAT COPIES`.
 What do I do?
-This error is caused by twlnf.
-It has a critical bug that doesn't properly update the entire NAND after modifying it.
-This causes certain homebrew (like the Unlaunch installer) to throw an error.
-Fortunately, this is fixable.
-Unfortunately, the *method* to fix it isn't set in stone, and largely varies from system to system.
-Generally, deleting any DSiWare installed via twlnf in the past does the job, but make sure you have another homebrew entrypoint available if you delete an entrypoint.
-It has also been reported that moving *all* DSiWare to the SD card and back to the system can help in some cases.
+twlnf has a critical bug that doesn't properly update the entire NAND after modifying it, which causes certain homebrew (like the Unlaunch installer) to throw an error.
+While fixable, the method to do so isn't set in stone and largely varies between systems.
+One method is to delete any DSiWare installed via twlnf in the past, but it has also been reported that moving *all* DSiWare to the SD card and back to the system can help in some cases.

 ### How can I restore my NAND without Unlaunch?
 You can follow Gadorach's [hardmodding guide](https://gbatemp.net/threads/dsi-downgrading-the-complete-guide.393682/){:target="_blank"} to hardmod your DSi.
 Previous soldering experience is required.